ENVX Covered Call Strategy

 - What is a covered call on ENVX?

 - A covered call on ENVX is the covered call strategy applied to ENVX (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With ENVX stock trading near $6.11, the strikes shown on this page are snapped to the nearest listed ENVX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ENVX stock at $4.38 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ENVX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ENVX covered call max profit and max loss calculated?